 How is Retirement Divided after a Texas Divorce?

-How does the retirement pie get sliced up?
+How does the retirement pie gets sliced up?
 As with other areas of the divorce, how the retirement account is divided can be negotiable.

 Qualified Domestic Relations Orders

 Retirement accounts such as a 401K or pensions will involve additional steps and documents to in order to divide these types of retirement accounts.
 In addition to the final divorce decree dividing an additional order known of as a Qualified Domestic Relations Order is needed.

 A Qualified Domestic Relations Order (QDRO) is a special court order that is sent to the retirement plan's administrator for processing.
 A QDRO is a legal tool that divides a retirement account into two separate accounts between spouses.
 The QDRO will:

 - Set the date the division of the retirement account will occur.
 For example, the retirement account will be divided as of the date of divorce or another date as stated in the QDRO.